XparmisX/cybersecurity-practice/writeups/PortSwigger/labs/Access-control-vulnerabilities/apprentice-labs.md

 - If cookies must carry any security-relevant state, they need to be cryptographically signed and verified (e.g., signed JWT, HMAC) so tampering is detectable, a naive `true`/`false` string offers zero protection.
 - This is functionally similar to IDOR/broken access control issues in general: whenever an app's authorization logic depends on something the user can directly edit (URL parameter, cookie, hidden field), assume it can and will be manipulated during testing.
 - Burp's **Intercept Server Responses** option is a good tool to know for cases like this.
 It lets you tamper with data on the way *into* the browser, not just on the way out, which is useful when you want to see how the client behaves with attacker-modified server responses.

+# Lab: User ID controlled by request parameter

+**Category:** Access control

+**Difficulty:** Apprentice

+**Status:** Solved

+## Lab Description
+This lab has a horizontal privilege escalation vulnerability on the user account page.
+To solve the lab, obtain the API key for the user `carlos` and submit it as the solution.
+You can log in to your own account using the following credentials: `wiener:peter`

+## Solution